Sn00pyW00dst0ck/CEN5035-Project/README.md

 2. Follow the [wails](https://wails.io/) installation instructions for your operating system!

 > [!Warning]
-> Ensure that kubo version 0.27.0 is utilized, otherwise you may need to install migration tooling to run the databse.
+> Ensure that Kubo version 0.27.0 is utilized, otherwise you may need to install migration tooling to run the databse.

 ### Frontend Setup